ivillamadrid/FloodMapping/docs/source/dem.rst

 .. _ODM: https://opendronemap.org/

-The basic documentation for processing a package of photographs from a drone flight can be reached at `docs-opendronemap`_
+The basic documentation for processing a package of photographs from a drone flight can be reached at `docs-opendronemap`_.

 .. _docs-opendronemap: https://docs.opendronemap.org/

+A repository with significant packages to start training, will be available soon.